Make remote learning effective and engaged with Microsoft Education resources

 The webinars are available on demand.
 You can see all of them by clicking here, or else they’re listed below:

 Microsoft Teams is included in the Office 365 A1 package, which is free for educational institutions.
 For IT guidance on how to deploy Office 365 and get your entire school started with remote or blended learning on Teams, visit this page.
-Once Teams is enabled, students and faculty can start using it by entering their school email address at teams.microsoft.com.
+Once Teams is enabled, students and faculty can start using it by entering their school email address here.
 For any support questions or issues, file a ticket here.

 We are continually inspired by schools across the globe that are enabling remote or blended learning in ingenious ways.
 You can find out more about them and Microsoft Teams for Education here.

-Besides Teams, there are lots of other tools that can enable a strong remote or blended learning experience.
+Besides Teams, there are lots of other tools that can enable a strong remote learning experience.
 Some can allow students to collaborate more effectively – to co-author projects and share resources.
 Others can help people improve their reading and writing.
 While programmes like Minecraft Education Edition can enrich lessons in maths, science, art or history.
 And platforms like Flipgrid can help to heighten engagement across a whole classroom.

 No matter which tools you use, we wish your students, faculty, staff and families all the best.